daniel-furman/daniel-furman.github.io/content/posts/normalize-negative-results-in-science.md

 ## HyperSpectralDRL

 ### Intro
-Results of a final project for deep RL (CS285) at UC Berkeley during fall semester of 2022.
-Our team focused on unsupervised band selection, a niche field of applied RL in computer vision / remote sensing with two main studies in the literature to date.
-These papers suggest that applying deep RL agents to unsupervised band selection was advantageous; however, here we show in our study that random samples can yield comparable results against tests across four types of deep RL agents.
-A fine example of the so-called "negative" result - which is all too important in modern science.

-### Conclusion
-The project aims at exploring different DRL algorithms for hyper-spectral band selection.
+The project aims at exploring different Deep Reinforcement Learning (DRL) algorithms for hyper-spectral band selection.
 Overall, we find that for this type of task Actor-Critic methods such as Actor-Critic and Soft Actor-Critic outperform traditional Q-Learning methods such as DQN and DDQN in terms of correlation and in many classification tasks.
 While we found that the agent is able to learn a valid representation of the search space, the effort and complexity of DRL (and most of the other